tukanoma/WebPlaya/README.md

 A simple web player that offers basic video  browsing and screenshot functions.

 - Supports mainstream video formats.
-- Server does not process the video, so it can still be run smoothly even on a single-core VM.
 - The screenshot quality is not affected by using Canvas.drawImage.
 - Generated screenshots will be automatically deleted after downloading, leaving no junk files.